dooksajs/core/README.md

 ---

-Dooksa - _**"Look This" 👀👉** (a mix of english/french as my young bilingual daughter would say :)_ - is a lighten fast, open-source, zero-dependency, lightweight, low-code, general-purpose application framework.
+Dooksa - _**"Look This" 👀👉** as my young bilingual daughter would say (a mix of English/French)_ - is a lighten fast, open-source, zero-dependency, lightweight, low-code, general-purpose application framework.

 ## Getting Started